W20 provides a declarative syntax to register AngularJS routes in your application. It is done through the routes section

 }

-The application module will process the routes section of all fragments and register the valid routes in the AngularJS routing system.
-The two components of a W20 route definition are:
+The application module will process the routes section of all fragments and register the valid routes in the AngularJS

-• The route paths which are specified by the keys of the routes object.
+routesobject.
 To ensure route uniqueness in an application, the fragment identifier is used as a route path prefix.
-For example, if the fragment identifier is fragment1 the full route path registered in AngularJS routing for /route1 is /fragment1/route1.
+For example, if the fragment identifier isfragment1the full route path registered in AngularJS routing for/route1is/fragment1/route1. - The route definitions which are specified as an object for each route path.
+Every options of the AngularJS route object

 "routes": {